Author, Founding Director of CTSW & Lead Trainer

 B Sc, Cert Ed, MA(Ed), Dip Psych., PhD

-Previously she was senior lecturer in SEN & Inclusion at the University of Chichester.
+She was senior lecturer in SEN & Inclusion at the University of Chichester.
 She has worked for many years in special and mainstream schools, both as a teacher and an educational therapist, and is committed to developing work in the field of therapeutic teaching.

 She is the author of Therapeutic Storywriting (publ.
 David Fulton 2004) and an experienced educational trainer in the field of behaviour management, emotional literacy, SEN and inclusion.
 Her doctoral research at University of Southampton was into the relationship between emotional and cognitive learning.